bswarm-ar/SeaWorldARExperience/SeaWorld-AR-Demo/Pods/Spine/README.md

 # Spine
 Spine is a Swift library for working with APIs that adhere to the [jsonapi.org](http://jsonapi.org) standard.
 It supports mapping to custom model classes, fetching, advanced querying, linking and persisting.

+## Mission
+This repo is a continuation of the dead [Spine](https://github.com/wvteijlingen/Spine) project.
+Our mission is to keep Spine alive and moving forward, with maintenance fixes and new features.
+Pull Requests are welcome!

+Any help is greatly appreciated, feel free to submit pull-requests or open issues.

 ## Stability
 This library was born out of a hobby project.
 Some things are still lacking, one of which is test coverage.
 Beware of this when using Spine in a production app!